Marasuchus

-Marasuchus (meaning "Mara crocodile") is a genus of basal dinosauriform archosaur which is possibly synonymous with Lagosuchus.
-Both genera lived during the Late Triassic in what is now La Rioja Province, Argentina.
-Marasuchus contains a single species, Marasuchus lilloensis.
+Marasuchus (meaning "Mara crocodile") is an early genus of dinosauriform archosaur, one of the closest relatives of dinosaurs.
+It is sometimes regarded as a junior synonym of Lagosuchus (which would make Marasuchus an invalid later name for Lagosuchus fossils).
+Both names have been applied to small bipedal dinosauriform fossils from the same time and place: the Late Triassic (early Carnian stage) of what is now La Rioja Province, Argentina.
+If valid, Marasuchus contains a single species, Marasuchus lilloensis.

 Marasuchus lilloensis was originally designated as Lagosuchus lilloensis in 1972.
+It was named for a few well-preserved dinosauriform fossils stored at PVL, a museum in San Miguel de Tucuman.
+L. lilloensis is the second named species of Lagosuchus, a contemporary archosaur described from a smaller and more fragmentary fossil the previous year.
+A 1994 study argued that the first species, Lagosuchus talampayensis, has insufficient fossil material to justify its continued use.
+In response, the same study gave the better-preserved PVL fossils a new genus: Marasuchus.

-It was considered a new species of Lagosuchus, a contemporary archosaur described the previous year.
-However, a 1994 study argued that the original material of Lagosuchus was undiagnostic.
-This would mean that Lagosuchus and its original species (Lagosuchus talampayaensis) could be considered nomen dubia.
-Specimens of Lagosuchus stored at a museum in San Miguel de Tucuman were considered to be more diagnostic than those of L. talampayensis, and thus they were given a new genus: Marasuchus.
-A 2019 study redescribed the original material of Lagosuchus and concluded that it was valid and not readily distinguishable from Marasuchus lilloensis.
-This suggests that Marasuchus lilloensis is a junior synonym of Lagosuchus talampayensis.
+On the other hand, a 2019 study redescribed the original material of Lagosuchus and came to the opposite conclusion: that it was valid and not readily distinguishable from Marasuchus lilloensis.
+This suggests that Marasuchus lilloensis is a junior synonym of Lagosuchus talampayensis, since it was a later name applied to the same animal.

-Specimens referred to the genus Marasuchus possessed some, but not all of the adaptations which traditionally characterized dinosaurs.
-For example, its proportions indicate that it was likely bipedal as in early dinosaurs.
-Also, it shared certain specific characteristics with that group, most relating to the hip and the head of the femur.
-Nevertheless, it lacked certain dinosaur-like features such as a perforated acetabulum, and it had several plesiomorphic ("primitive") features of the ankle.
+Marasuchus and Lagosuchus fossils possessed some, but not all of the adaptations which traditionally characterized dinosaurs.
+For example, its proportions indicate that it was probably bipedal (walking on only its hindlimbs), like early dinosaurs.
+Most of its specific dinosaur-like traits relate to the hip and the head of the femur (thigh bone).
+Nevertheless, it lacked certain dinosaur-like features such as a perforated acetabulum (open hip socket), and it had several plesiomorphic ("primitive") features of the ankle.
+Marasuchus was roughly the size of a pigeon, with an curved neck, long tail, and teeth consistent with a diet of mostly meat.